 For a bit of extra help, check out the skills that employers want the most.

 Prepare your own questions

-Plan everything for the interview day
+Plan out the interview day in advance

 Planning everything in advance will put your mind at ease and ensure nothing goes wrong on the day.